Intellectual Property Rights Policy

 Staff and intellectual property

-- Subject to clause 8 and clauses 12-19 of this policy, intellectual property created by a staff member in the course of his or her employment at the University is normally the property of the University.
+- Subject to clause 8 and clauses 12-19 of this policy, intellectual property created by a staff member in the course of their employment at the University is normally the property of the University.

 - The University asserts its right to ownership of computer software code and databases developed by staff members in the course of their employment with the University.